strblr/pegase/README.md

 ### Writing a `Parser` subclass

 We've seen in section [Basic concepts > Building parsers](#building-parsers) that parsers are combined together to form more complex parsers.
-In this section, we'll go into more detail about how exactly this composition is done and how you could write your own `Parser` subclass with its own parsing logic.
-Under the hood, the `Parser` class is derived into two categories of subclasses:
+In this section, we'll go into more detail about how exactly this composition is done internally and how you could write your own `Parser` subclass with its own logic.
+Under the hood, the `Parser` class is derived into three categories of subclasses:

-- Leaf classes like `LiteralParser` and `RegExpParser`, which don't hold a reference to other parsers.
+- Leaf classes, which don't hold a reference to other parsers.
+There are three of them: `LiteralParser`, `RegExpParser` and `CutParser`.
-- Composition classes like `SequenceParser`, `TokenParser`, `PredicateParser`, etc. which, on the contrary, reference one or more sub-parsers.
+- Composition classes like `SequenceParser`, `TokenParser`, `PredicateParser`, `ActionParser`, etc. which, on the contrary, reference one or more subparsers.
+- `NonTerminalParser` is a special case, because it holds a reference to another parser, but as a string (a rule name) that will be resolved dynamically at parse time.

-For example, the Pegase expression `'a' | 'b'` is converted by the `peg` tag into `new Options([new LiteralParser("a"), new LiteralParser("b")])`, `!id` is converted into `new PredicateParser(new NonTerminalParser("id"), false)`, etc. You got the idea.
+The Pegase expression `'a' | 'b'` is converted by the `peg` tag into `new Options([new LiteralParser("a"), new LiteralParser("b")])`, `!id` is converted into `new PredicateParser(new NonTerminalParser("id"), false)`, etc. You got the idea.

 In order to fit in this scheme, your custom class must satisfy two constraints: deriving from the `Parser` class, obviously, and implementing an `exec` method with the following signature: